 Be Ready for Power Outages with a Whole Home Generator

-Forecasters predict that the US will experience an above average hurricane season this summer.
+Forecasters predict that the US will experience an above average hurricane season this summer for the eastern seaboard, including Virginia, Maryland and Pennsylvania .
 Don’t wait until the first storms hit.
 Power outages can lead to spoiled food, busted pipes, and no way to charge your computers or phones.
 Start preparing for power outages now with these easy tips that will help you live normally until electricity is restored.

 - Small portables can power refrigerators, microwaves, TVs and a few lights